vishallsinghh/geolocation/README.md

-GEOLOCATION using Google Maps API
-& weather at user's location using openweathermap API
+GEOLOCATION using Google Maps API (The 'development purpose google maps api' does not give accurate results everytime) & weather at user's location using openweathermap API